Core War — Linked Overview

 MARS (Memory Array Redcode Simulator).

-Warriors share a circular memory (“core”) and try to kill the opponent by forcing its processes to execute DAT
+Warriors share a circular memory (“core”) and try to kill the opponent by forcing its processes to execute DAT.

 Classic archetypes include bombers, replicators/papers, and